 Singapore’s drive to cashless payments began with the launch of the General Interbank Recurring Order (GIRO) and Network for Electronic Transfers (NETS) in 1985.
 GIRO permits you to make the payment directly from your bank account to the billing organization.
 All you need to do is sign up for cashless payment by submitting a direct debit authorization form to the bank.

 You don’t have to carry cash anymore when shopping at a mall, eating at a restaurant, and renting a bicycle in Singapore.
 The increasing popularity of e-payment is a step towards cashless payments.
 Singapore has played a leading role in the development of financial technology in the ASEAN region.
 It has come through mobile payments and e-payments, like credit cards, and debit cards from payment companies like DBS.
-For cashless payment, Singapore offers some most common methods.
+For cashless payment, some mobile wallets in Singapore offer the most common methods.

 Here are some of the popular cashless payment methods in Singapore: